- 45 Hour Hold

-- A final degree verification occurs once all grades are posted for the graduation semester; the degree plan is reviewed by the student’s college advising center once again and the college Dean authorizes the certification for graduation.
+- A final degree verification occurs once all grades are posted for the graduation semester; the degree plan is reviewed by the student’s assigned academic advisor once again and the college Dean authorizes the certification for graduation.

 Students who apply for the degree in a given semester but do not fulfill all requirements must file a new Application for Graduation on or before the appropriate deadline for the next semester in which they intend to graduate.

 It is the student’s responsibility to apply for his or her certificate by submitting a completed Application for Undergraduate Certificate to the Enrollment Services Center prior to the last day of the semester of graduation.
 The application form is located at http://utsa.edu/registrar/forms.html.
 Students with questions about the application should contact Graduation Coordination at email@example.com.

 Students may graduate with University Latin Honors provided they complete a minimum of 45 semester credit hours at UTSA by the time of graduation (excluding courses challenged by examination, courses whose credits were earned through the competency examination policy, or courses taken on a credit/no-credit basis in which only the symbol “CR” is recorded) and meet the following requirements:

 - Undergraduate students who earn a 3.5 to 3.74 grade point average in all semester credit hours attempted at UTSA are eligible for graduation cum laude.